Halmstad, a city for students

 Halmstad City is perfect for walking and shopping.
 There is a varied range on offer here, with shops rubbing shoulders with cosy cafés, restaurants and outdoor eateries.
 In southern Halmstad, you will find the Hallarna shopping centre.
 There are more than 80 shops, restaurants and cafés, all under one roof.
 With the University situated between these two locations, you easily get to both for a little shopping spree!

 There are many options for getting around Halmstad.
 The city is ideal for walking and cycling.
-If you don’t own a bike, as a Halmstad resident you can now borrow one for free at Cykelteket (Swe) for two weeks.
+If you don’t own a bike, as a Halmstad resident you can now borrow one for free at Cykelteket (Swe) External link, opens in new window. for two weeks.
 There are several different types of comfortable bikes for you to choose from – pop in and check them out!

 Do you already have a bike?
 If so, it’s good to know where you can get it repaired if you have any problems.
-You can have your bike repaired or serviced, as well as buy accessories and bikes, at Håkanssons Cyklar (Swe) on Enslövsvägen.
+You can have your bike repaired or serviced, as well as buy accessories and bikes, at Håkanssons Cyklar (Swe) External link, opens in new window. on Enslövsvägen.
 This shop also offers a student discount.
 On the other side of Laholmsvägen from the University, you will find Rima Cyklar.
 You can have your bike repaired or serviced here, and they also sell new and second-hand bicycles.

 Wonderful cafés and restaurants

 There are many places in Halmstad that are well worth a visit.
 Here, we have picked out a few exciting places to whet your appetite.
-At Cortado Coffee Shop (Swe), you can enjoy a warming experience with everything from percolated coffee to many varieties of espresso.
+At Cortado Coffee Shop (Swe), External link, opens in new window. you can enjoy a warming experience with everything from percolated coffee to many varieties of espresso.
 They also have a great selection of teas and a wide range of cakes and pastries, most of which are vegan.
 This is a perfect place for a coffee break when you’re studying.
-Brooktorpsgården (Swe) is another cosy café if you would like to drink coffee in a 17th-century setting.
+Brooktorpsgården (Swe) External link, opens in new window. is another cosy café if you would like to drink coffee in a 17th-century setting.
 The café serves sandwiches, hot and cold lunches, home-made pastries and coffee that is ground in-house.

-The café and beach centre, Söderpiren (Swe), in the south, offers a little bit of everything.
+The café and beach centre, Söderpiren (Swe), External link, opens in new window. in the south, offers a little bit of everything.
 There you will find delicious pastries, fresh salads and their popular smörrebröd (Danish-style sandwiches).
 In addition to the café, there is also a sauna, a hot tub and a party room that you can hire.
 A perfect place for celebrations with beautiful views over Västra Stranden beach and the sea.

-The beautiful and unique restaurant Söderfamiljen (Swe) is located along Nissan’s quayside.
+The beautiful and unique restaurant Söderfamiljen (Swe) External link, opens in new window. is located along Nissan’s quayside.
 The restaurant has a wide range of delicious seasonal food, home-made pastries, top-quality coffee, wines and interesting types of beer.
 Come here and hang out for lunch, the afternoon or the evening.
 The restaurant organises quiz nights and other fun events.

 You can find all of Halmstad’s restaurants in the city on our page Restaurants A–Z in Halmstad city.

 In the city centre, there are a number of bars where you are sure to have an enjoyable evening.
-The welcoming basement bar Källarkrogen Vinyl (Swe) is located on Hamngatan.
+The welcoming basement bar Källarkrogen Vinyl (Swe) External link, opens in new window. is located on Hamngatan.
 Enjoy a cold drink in this cosy environment and be entertained with good music at the weekend.
 Make sure you don’t miss their student evenings which are organised now and again.

 38:an Kök & Bar on Brogatan is a popular venue among students.
 Choose from a wide range of beers and great drinks which are reasonably priced.
 This restaurant also organises a number of weekday events, such as pub quizzes and karaoke Tuesdays.